hackclub/jams/jams/singles/voxel-animation/en-US.md

 ### Changing the position and rotation

 Now let's try to change the cube position and rotation.
-Each Three object has a position and rotation field, which each of them contains an xyz property.
+Each Three object has a position and rotation field, which each of them contains a xyz property.

 After adding the cube to the scene copy this code before the `renderer.render`: